Free Video Hosting

 Free Video Sharing Services and Video Hosting

-While these video hosts sometimes provide rudimentary tools for you to use to work on your video, you may prefer to use a more versatile video editing tool such as those listed on the Free Video Editors (Video Editing Software) page.
+In addition, some of these video hosts sometimes provide rudimentary tools for you to use to work on your video.
+If these are inadequate, you may prefer to use a more versatile video editing tool such as those listed on the Free Video Editors (Video Editing Software) page.

 Related Pages